Magdanly

-Magdanly (Turkmen Cyrillic: Магданлы; formerly known as Gowurdak or Gaurdak Говурдак), is a city in Köýtendag District, Lebap Province, Turkmenistan.
+Magdanly, formerly known as Gowurdak or Gaurdak (in Говурдак), is a city in Köýtendag District, Lebap Province, Turkmenistan.
+In 2022, it had a population of 44,508 people.

 Etymology

 The word magdan means "ore" in Turkmen, and the suffix -ly means "with", hence "with ore".
 The area, in the foothills of the Köýtendag Mountains, is rich in various mineral ores.
 The former name, Gowurdak, referred to a mountain in that district which is mined for high-quality sulfur.
 Atanyyazow explains that the name Gowurdak "is derived from the local dialect gövür ('sulfur') and the word dag, yielding 'sulfur mountain'."

 History

 The name of the city was changed from Gowurdak to Magdanly on 8 September, 2002.

 On 25 November 2017, Magdanly was downgraded from a city with "district status" to a city "in a district", subordinate to Köýtendag District.

 Administrative Divisions

-Prior to losing its status as "City with district status", the city of Magdanly also had the following village councils (geňeşlikler) under its jurisdiction:
+Prior to losing its status as "City with district status", the city of Magdanly also had two rural councils under its jurisdiction: